csm03780513/silvas-game/README.md

 - [back-end-source-code]
 - https://github.com/csm03780513/silvas-game-server

-Frontend is hosted as an Alipay or M-Pesa Mini Program.
+Frontend is hosted as an M-Pesa Mini Program.

 ---